 Conducts research in a wide variety of topics related to operating systems and distributed systems, often targeting software that is used to control and use collections of computers on fixed and wireless networks.
 Research in the NSS is supported by a number of industrial sources, including Cisco Systems, Intel Research, and Network Appliance.

-Conducting research in a wide variety of topics related to networking and internet technology, including issues found at intermediate layers in Mobile Ad-hoc Networks and Personal Area Networks, such as service discovery, routing and topology configuration.
+Conducting research in a wide variety of topics related to networking and internet technology, operating systems, distributed systems, security, and program analysis.

 SPL researchers work—often with industry partners—to make real-world software development more productive, produce better systems, and more fun.
 Current projects focus on programming language semantics, improving the productivity of software developers, and software architecture, Web-based systems, cloud computing, and aspect-oriented programming.